WVUHPC/2018-Lesson_1/_episodes/05-job_submission.md

    {: .bash}​

 ​
-​7.
-Test a simple plot in R
+​Test a simple plot in R

 ~~~​
 ​> # Define the cars vector with 5 values